fbpx

 3. Make Friends with Influencers

 A lot of people think “celebrity” when the idea of an influencer is mentioned, but not all influencers are celebs.
 Industry experts with a following work, as do bloggers, YouTubers, local officials, and more.
 Focus on connecting with people who actually engage with their audiences, not just those with huge followings.
 Sure, your message may possibly be seen by more if it’s being shared by someone with a large audience, but people who are engaged with the influencer are more likely to take action.
 If you’ve got some cash to spend, you may be able to formally hire an influencer.
 If your budget is tight, work on connecting with local influencers or those who share the same values as you; they might agree to help simply to support a local business or a cause they care about.
+For example, if you manage a hotel and do not have the budget to run ads on various platforms, you can find local travel influencers who can help you more effectively.

 4. Revamp Your Site